highclaws-com/tutorial/zh-CN/003-音视频生成/youtube-tech-education-short-video.md

 > **TTS PRONUNCIATION FIXES:** If your script contains hyphenated acronyms or code variables (e.g., `proxy-ssl-ca`), the TTS model may choke, mispronounce, or terminate early.
 You MUST rewrite these phonetically in the JSON manifest (e.g., `proxy S S L C A`) to ensure flawless audio generation.

 ### Audio-Visual Sync via Whisper (MANDATORY)

+- **INTEGRATED PIPELINE EXECUTION**: Always build an all-in-one automation script (e.g. `generate_tts.py`) that encapsulates voice generation, loudness normalization, and Whisper timestamp transcription in a single step.
+This keeps the asset workspace robust and makes timestamps instantly reviewable in a single console log.

 Naive silence detection (`pydub.silence.detect_nonsilent`), character-based math, and audio-splicing are extremely fragile and MUST NOT BE USED.
 You must strictly use Speech-to-Text reverse alignment for industrial-grade synchronization.